 Final Thoughts On Top Dasher Requirements

-The Top Dasher program is something that DoorDash ultimately uses to entice Dashers into accepting more low-paying orders.
-While the ability to Dash anytime can be useful, the Top Dasher requirements you have to meet generally make it not worthwhile.
+The Top Dasher program is something that DoorDash uses to entice Dashers into accepting more low-paying orders.
+While the ability to Dash anytime can be useful, the Top Dasher requirements you have to meet generally make it not worthwhile to most people.
 In particular, having to maintain a high acceptance rate means you’re going to be accepting orders that likely aren’t worth doing and aren’t profitable.

 Of course, you can try it out yourself and see if going for Top Dasher makes sense for you.
 Most of the requirements aren’t difficult to meet.
 It’s just whether they are worth hitting that you have to think about.
 And as I’ve made it clear in this post, I don’t think it’s worth it.